ElliotHardyCS/CyberSecurityPortfolio/7. Immersive Labs/Linux Command Line.md

 **- Linux Command Line**
 ---

-Learn how to use the Linux Command Line Interface (CLI) and how it can be used to perform different tasks.
+I Learnt how to use the Linux Command Line Interface (CLI) and how it can be used to perform different tasks.
 The labs in this skills series range from navigating around a file structure to combining multiple commands to achieve a specific goal.

 Here is the badge I recieved for finishing the module and also the link to view my completion.